OB-lab/James_et_al._2021-MBE/README.md

 mawk '$5 > 0.4' out.imiss | cut -f1 > lowDP.indv
 ```

-We then used this list in VCFtools to remove the low-quality individuals.
+We used this list in VCFtools to remove the low-quality individuals.

 ```
 vcftools --gzvcf all_joint.Q30mac1dp3.vcf.gz --remove lowDP.indv --recode --recode-INFO-all --out all_joint.Q30mac1dp3ir
 ```

-Sites with high coverage could be multi-copy regions of the genome, so we want to remove these potential paralogues.
+Sites with high coverage could be multi-copy regions of the genome, so we wanted to remove these potential paralogues.
 We first examined the distribution of mean read depth across all sites by calculating the mean depth per site and graphing the distribution in R.

 ```
 vcftools --vcf all_joint.Q30mac1dp3ir.recode.vcf --site-mean-depth --out mean_depth